Porges/ways-to-play/src/games/three-mens-morris/three-mens-morris.md

 [^fn0]: Hyde[@Hyde2 p.
 211] wrote this as “<span lang="ga" class="aka">cashlan gherra</span>”.

-{% a hjr-murray %} also claims that a distinct game called ‘<span class="aka">Nine Holes</span>’ existed,[@Murray2] but I don’t believe that it was a separate game to Three Men’s Morris, as all the references seem to track back to a single entry in Robert Nares’ <cite>Glossary</cite>.[@NaresGlossary p.
+[Murray](articles/people/hjr-murray.md) also claims that a distinct game called ‘<span class="aka">Nine Holes</span>’ existed,[@Murray2] but I don’t believe that it was a separate game to Three Men’s Morris, as all the references seem to track back to a single entry in Robert Nares’ <cite>Glossary</cite>.[@NaresGlossary p.
 345] To me, it is the same game only played on a board that doesn’t show any lines.
 In any case, it is recorded as being played on the Isle of Man in 1674, when a man was [presented](https://en.wikipedia.org/wiki/Presentment) in [Malew](https://en.wikipedia.org/wiki/Malew) for “playing nine holes on Easter day before evening prayers”,[@Rothwell1674] and again in 1699 when two men were presented in [Lezayre](https://en.wikipedia.org/wiki/Lezayre) for “Makeing Nine holes with their knives upon Sunday after evening Prayer”.[@LezayrePresentments][^fn1]

 [^fn1]: Their punishment being “to acknowledge their fault, and promise Reformation.”